SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/digital-guardian-arc.md

 id: digital-guardian-arc
 title: Digital Guardian ARC
 sidebar_label: Digital Guardian ARC
-description: The Sumo Logic App for Digital Guardian Advanced Reporting and Analytics (ARC) provides a comprehensive suite of dashboards and alerts to help security analysts monitor, detect, and respond to critical events within their data protection environment.
+description: The Sumo Logic app for Digital Guardian ARC provides a comprehensive suite of dashboards and alerts to help security analysts monitor, detect, and respond to critical events within their data protection environment.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';